abir-mnr/reacted/README.md

 Created class based component and initialized state in the constructor and modified it.
 Showed the location lat on the body.

+Day 7 (2024-03-10)
+Continuing the app.
+Finished the app with the UI